differentpla-net/differentpla-net.github.io/_posts/2004/2004-03-31-ctreectrl-trackpopupmenu-and-ccmdtarget.md

             CMenu *popup = menu.GetSubMenu(0);
             ASSERT(popup);
             VERIFY(popup->TrackPopupMenu(TPM_LEFTALIGN | TPM_RIGHTBUTTON,
-                    ptScreen.x, ptScreen.y, this, NULL);
+                    ptScreen.x, ptScreen.y, this, NULL));
 ```

 One problem with this approach is that the command will be sent to the dialog, and we'll have forgotten which item the user clicked on.
 There are several possible solutions to this problem.
 Among them:

-*   Remember which item was clicked on.
+- Remember which item was clicked on.
 Add a handler for the command to the dialog.
-In the command handler, we can look at which item was clicked previously do decide what to do.
-This means carrying around a piece of data (the `HTREEITEM`) between messages, which is a smell.
+In the command handler, we can look
+  at which item was clicked previously to decide what to do.
+This means carrying around a piece of data (the
+  `HTREEITEM`) between messages, which is a smell.
-*   Call `CTreeCtrl::SelectItem` to make the clicked item current, making the handler (again in the dialog) simpler.
-This is the simplest option, but has its own disadvantages -- what if selecting the item causes a bunch of unnecessary work?
-Imagine if we enumerated the contents of the folder, only to find that the user had selected the "Delete" menu item.
+- Call `CTreeCtrl::SelectItem` to make the clicked item current, making the handler (again in the dialog) simpler.
+This
+  is the simplest option, but has its own disadvantages -- what if selecting the item causes a bunch of unnecessary
+  work?
+Imagine if we enumerated the contents of the folder, only to find that the user had selected the "Delete" menu
+  item.
-*   Pass the `TPM_RETURNCMD` flag to `TrackPopupMenu`.
+- Pass the `TPM_RETURNCMD` flag to `TrackPopupMenu`.

 This last option looks like this: